INTRO

 How to Apply: Any patient may apply to receive financial assistance/charity care by submitting an application and providing supporting documentation.

-Coverage assistance: You may be eligible for other government and community programs.
+Coverage Assistance: You may be eligible for other government and community programs.
 We can help you learn whether these programs including Medicaid/Apple Health can help cover your medical bills.
 We can help you apply for these programs.

-Payment plans: Any balance for amounts owed by you is due within 30 days.
+Payment Plans: Any balance for amounts owed by you is due within 30 days.
 The balance can be paid in any of the following ways: Credit card, payment plan, cash, check or online bill pay.
 If you need a payment plan, please call the number on your billing statement.

 Emergency Care: WhidbeyHealth Medical Center has a dedicated emergency department and provides care for emergency medical conditions (as defined by the Emergency Medical Treatment and Labor Act) without discrimination consistent with available capabilities, without regard to whether or not a patient has the ability to pay or is eligible for financial assistance.